-Interest in cyber charter schools spikes across NEPA
+Interest in cyber charter schools spikes across the area

 Cyber charter schools are indeed seeing a spike in enrollment.

-"We are enrolling a higher number of students, and that continues to trend upwards, but when you talk about interest, the number of families inquiring, wanting to learn more about what we are and what we do, compared to prior years, we are about 4 to 5 times higher this year compared to what we saw in the past," said Timothy Eller of Commonwealth Charter Academy, which is based in Harrisburg but has locations including one in Dickson City and one on the way to Wilkes-Barre.
+"We are enrolling a higher number of students, and that continues to trend upwards, but when you talk about interest, the number of families inquiring, wanting to learn more about what we are and what we do, compared to prior years, we are about four to five times higher this year compared to what we saw in the past," said Timothy Eller of Commonwealth Charter Academy, which is based in Harrisburg but has area locations, including one in Dickson City and one on the way to Wilkes-Barre.

 Some said cyber charter schools are their best bet.